YEAR OF THE DOG

-LUNA RIENNE GALLERY PRESENTS YEAR OF THE DOG
+LUNA RIENNE GALLERY PRESENTS YEAR OF THE DOGAbout the work:

-The idea began when Gillette found a box of vintage dog greeting cards at a local Goodwill.
+The idea for the series came after finding a vintage box of identical bulldog note cards at a local Goodwill.

 I drew over the top of them as an act of continuation/ vandalism.
 It was tremendous fun, so I drew my own dogs which the Electric Works Gallery then printed multiples of.

 These I warped into different characters using 3 mechanical pencils and sparing white gouache.

 It’s a painstaking process of gradually building up layers of graphite to warp and overwhelm the character of the "underdog".